-He is the author of the book “ICTs & Development in India: Perspectives on the Rural Network Society” (Anthem Books, London, 2011), marks a significant contribution to the discourse on information and communication technologies in rural India.
+Dr. Sreekumar’s seminal work, “ICTs & Development in India: Perspectives on the Rural Network Society” (Anthem Books, London, 2011), marks a significant contribution to the discourse on information and communication technologies in rural India.
 Besides, he is widely published in numerous national and international journals.
-His research, rich in geographical diversity, spans across India, Bangladesh, Indonesia, Philippines, Thailand, Vietnam and Singapore and has presented research papers in major Communications and Social Science Conferences/Seminars held in Asia, USA, Europe, Africa, New Zealand, Canada and Latin America.
+His research, rich in geographical diversity, spans across India, Bangladesh, Indonesia, Philippines, Thailand, Vietnam, and Singapore.
+He has presented his research findings in major Communications and Social Science Conferences and Seminars across continents, including Asia, the USA, Europe, Africa, New Zealand, Canada, and Latin America.

-He has been the Editor in Chief (2013-2017) of Journal of Creative Communications (peer reviewed, international Sage Publication), and the Associate Editor (2014-2019) of Media Asia (Taylor & Francis).
-He is currently the Editor of International Journal of Media Studies published by EFL University.
-Furthermore, he contributes to the academic community as a member of various editorial advisory boards and as a manuscript reviewer for several other prominent journals.
+He was formerly the Editor in Chief (2013-2017) of the Journal of Creative Communications, and Associate Editor (2014-2019) of Media Asia.
+Presently, he is the Editor of the International Journal of Media Studies published by EFL University.
+Furthermore, he contributes to the academic community as a member of various editorial advisory boards and as a manuscript reviewer for several prominent journals.

 Sreekumar, T T (2011) ICTs AND DEVELOPMENT IN INDIA: PERSPECTIVES ON THE RURAL NETWORK SOCIETY, London: Anthem Press